Boundary Commission proposed changes

 Voting in person at the polling station

-If you decide to vote in person, rather than by post, polling stations will be open as normal on election day, between 7.00 a.m. and 10.00 p.m.
-Extra health and safety measures will be in place to ensure the polling stations are Covid-secure.
+If you decide to vote in person, rather than by post, polling stations are open between 7am and 10pm.

 - On arrival at your designated polling station, the Presiding Officer will ask you to confirm your name and address and will issue you with three ballot papers (for one each election)